raspberrypilearning/friend-frame/en/step_4.md

 Choose **MicroPython device**.

+--- /task ---

+--- task ---

 Enter `main.py` as the file name and Click 'OK'.

+**Tip:**
-**Tip:** You need to enter the `.py` file extension so that Thonny recognises the file as a Python file.
+- You need to enter the `.py` file extension so that Thonny recognises the file as a Python file.
+- You use `main.py` as the filename because your microcontroller will always run that file on boot.

 --- /task ---

-**Debug**: If you get an error saying the device is busy, you need to first 'Stop' the program running on the Pico.
+**Debug**: If you get an error saying the device is busy, you need to first 'Stop' the program running.